-Consideration should be given to enabling the child to be accompanied by a supporter or an Advocate.
-See the Derby Safeguarding Children Board website and the Derbyshire Safeguarding Children Board website.
+Consideration should be given to enabling the child to be accompanied by an Advocate or their nominated representative who will provide support.
+See the Derby and Derbyshire Safeguarding Partnership website and the Derbyshire Children's Independent Advocacy Service.

 Indirect contributions when a child is not attending

-Indirect methods include written statements, e-mails, text messages and taped comments prepared alone or with independent support, and representation via an Advocate.
+Indirect methods include written statements, e-mails, text messages and recorded comments prepared alone or with independent support, and representation via an Advocate.

-Childcare professionals should all be able to represent a child's views and a particular responsibility falls upon the Social Worker to do so.
-It is more important that the child feels involved in the whole process of child protection assessment rather than merely receiving an invitation to the conference.
+Childcare practitioners should all be able to represent a child's views and a particular responsibility falls upon the Social Worker to do so.
+It is important that the child feels involved in the whole process of child protection assessment rather than merely receiving an invitation to the conference.